Application Plugin

 Redis::get('key');

-// Assuming the main project also configures a 'cache' connection
+// Assuming the main project has also configured a cache connection.

 Redis::connection('cache')->get('key');

-The usage of the logging class is similar to that of the database:
+The usage of the log class is also similar to that of the database:

 use support\Log;